-Melrose Recovery Group in Los Angeles helps people just like you, young adults age 18 to 30, gain recovery from opioids.
+Melrose Recovery Group in Los Angeles helps people just like you, young adult treatment programs for ages 18 to 30, gain recovery from opioids.
 Supervised detox is usually the first step in this treatment.
-If you still suffer active addiction to your drugs, you need detox for the most comfortable and safest path through opioid withdrawal symptoms.
+If you still suffer active addiction to your drugs, you need a detox center for the most comfortable and safest path through opioid withdrawal symptoms.
 After detox, your real treatment begins, and you begin working towards a healthier, happier life.

 Your Detox Is An Individualized Journey